-November 2017.
-Everything moves slowly in Sixi Town, a refreshing change from the honking, traffic-infested chaos of Rui’an where I live and work as an English teacher.
+Everything moves slowly in Sixi Town.
+This was certainly a refreshing change from the honking, traffic-infested chaos of Ruian, my home city at the time.
 The main street has a modest collection of shops, where the owners seem more interested in sleeping than selling.
-These women were running an arts and crafts store, but didn’t seem too bothered about the lack of customers.
+These women were running an arts and crafts store, but didn’t seem bothered about the lack of customers.

-November 2017.
 These brothers run a general store on Sixi Town’s main street.
-They were incredibly friendly and even agreed to pose for this photo, so I picked up a packet of peanuts for their troubles.
+They were very friendly and even agreed to pose for this photo.
+As a result, I made sure to pick up a few packets of peanuts for their troubles.

-November 2017.
-Sixi Town’s small park is kept in shape by a team of dedicated locals.
-On that first day they were out in numbers cutting the grass, pulling up weeds, trimming trees and planting vegetables, while one old dude was patching up the bamboo fence that runs alongside the main path.
+A dedicated team of local volunteers keep Sixi Town’s small park in shape.
+On that first day, they were out in numbers cutting the grass, pulling up weeds, trimming trees and planting vegetables.
+Meanwhile, one old dude was patching up a section of the bamboo fence that runs alongside the main path.

-November 2017.
 It was also in A Bite Of Leaf that I told Amy about The Bridges of Madison County.
-She then in turn relayed the story to the owners, who began getting very excited.
-One of the women ran over to a bookshelf in the cafe, snatched a paperback and brought it over to our table.
-It was The Bridges of Madison County translated into Chinese!
-Amy literally started reading it there and then!
+She then relayed the story to the owners, who began getting very excited.
+In fact, suddenly one of the women was running over to a bookshelf.

-November 2017.
-Last but not least Sixi Town is home to some of Taishun County’s coolest guesthouses and hotels.
+Last but not least, Sixi Town is home to some of Taishun County’s coolest guesthouses.
 I stayed at Tai Shun Laocuo Guesthouse, a traditional townhouse with classical wooden furniture and rooms set above an open courtyard and fish pond.
-They only speak Chinese here, so you’ll need to get a friend to call and book ahead.
-Its Chinese name is ???? and their telephone number is 0577 67641618.
+They only speak Chinese, hence you’ll need to get a friend to call and book ahead.
+Its Chinese name is 顺老错客栈 and their telephone number is 0577 67641618.

 Check out my other articles from around Taishun County.